 There are many ways for a business to receive ratings.
 If you own a restaurant, you might check up on your company’s Yelp reviews.
-There are also Google reviews, Facebook reviews, etc. While all of these can be incredibly important, there’s another score you’ll want to keep an eye on.
+There are also Google reviews, Facebook reviews, etc. While all of these can be incredibly important, there’s another score you’ll want to keep an eye on: the Net Promoter Score.

 In this post, you’ll learn about a Net Promoter Score, NPS score ranges, what’s a good NPS, and much more.

 What’s a Net Promoter Score (NPS)?

 A Net Promoter Score (NPS) is the total of an equation used to measure how often someone would recommend a business to another person.
 This total is the number of people who would recommend your business minus those who wouldn’t recommend your company to others.

 NPS Score Ranges (Understanding Net Promoter Scores)